What Is an Antibody Test?

 These tests may also help with an experimental treatment for COVID-19 called convalescent plasma.
 Plasma is the liquid part of your blood.

 Researchers are studying how antibodies in plasma donated by people who’ve recovered from COVID-19 might help those who are ill with the virus.
-One theory is that this plasma may help sick people get better faster.
-But more research is needed.
+Early research shows that this plasma may help sick people get better faster.

 You can volunteer to donate plasma through the National COVID-19 Convalescent Plasma Project.
 Or ask your local blood donation center for information.